 As with the goals/projects for the year, 25 is the upper limit for the number of activities I can list for any month.
 Sometimes I cheat and add a few more items, but I always regret it.
 This simply delays the point at which I must choose what won’t get done.

-You might ask why I wait until this step before computerizing.
+You might ask why I wait until this step before digitizing.
 After all, some of these items will simply be copied verbatim from one list to another.
 I could keep the lists in a Word doc and copy/paste.
 Or I could keep them in an Excel spreadsheet with columns assigned for data like category or date, and sort the items in different ways.
 Or I could use project/task management software specifically designed for this purpose.

 All I can say is that I’ve tried those methods, and they didn’t work for me like this approach does.
-There is something tactile and intimate about re-writing the list at the beginning of each month and week that connects with my mind and spirit.
+There is something tactile and intimate about writing the list by hand at the beginning of each month and week that connects with my mind and spirit.
 I find that the lists form themselves into a coherent plan for my life when I write and re-write them by hand.
 Sitting down at a keyboard to copy/paste or enter data just doesn’t have the same effect — for me.
 But of course, it might work for you.

 At the end of the month, I also look at the yearly list, and cross off whatever has been completed there.
 I re-read my intentions for the year to get my head on straight.
-Then I make a new list for the month to come and start the process over.
+Then I make a new list for the coming month and start the process over.
 At the end of the year, I review all the lists — annual, monthly, and weekly — to see how I did and begin planning the new year.

 In writing this system down for the first time, I notice that it probably sounds more complicated than it is.
 It’s really pretty quick and simple.
 Making the annual list and setting my intentions for the year probably takes two to three hours.
-Writing out the monthly list takes perhaps half an hour, and the weekly lists take about the same each time.
+Writing out the monthly list takes perhaps half an hour, and the weekly lists take about the same every week.
 Creating the appointments and tasks in my Google calendar each week takes about 15 minutes, and updating them every day takes no more than five minutes.

 Before I had this system, I always had an endless, amorphous collection of “things to do” swimming around in my brain.
 I always felt like I was behind schedule, or forgetting something, or ignoring important issues.
 Now I don’t have to feel that way.
 Everything I need to do is captured in one place, and I’m paying attention to everything that I myself have declared to be important, on the schedule that I myself have set.